-A: All early learning professionals working with children and using the QCCN tools can be trained in the Reflective Practice Institute ex: ECE, staff otherwise approved, supply staff.
+A: All early learning professionals working with infant, toddler, and preschool children and using the QCCN tools can be trained in the Reflective Practice Institute ex: ECE, staff otherwise approved, supply staff.

 Q: Do centres have to print off a copy of the monthly stat report or can it be saved to their computer?

 A: As long as a copy is available for a consultant to view when visited, either is satisfactory.

 Q: Do staff need to complete a DPS for a child that is already on caseload and seeing a Resource Consultant?

 A: No. Centres can use the DPS Tracking Sheet or DPS & Speech and Language Tracking Sheet (combined) to document the information as to which child is already on a caseload and seeing a Resource Consultant to ensure no child is missed.